msaroufim/mynotes/intro-to-rl.md

 where
 * $s$ is the current state
 * $a$ is the chosen action
-* $r$ is the instantaneous reward a this iteration
+* $r$ is the instantaneous reward at this iteration
 * $s'$ is the new state you end up in
 * ```done``` is a boolean that lets you know if the goal was achieved